 Kaniksu Land Trust offer a number of educational opportunities to our community.
 KLT partners with local schools to provide in-school outdoor education, as well as offering after-school programming.
 Our Outdoor Educational Specialist Dave Kretzschmar and Conservation Specialist Regan Plumb spend one Friday each month working with students in Clark Fork Jr/Sr High School’s Outdoor Track as well as working with elementary schools to get kids learning in the outdoors.

 Our WildCrafting after-school program will return in the fall of 2018.
 WildCrafting offers students a chance to learn to work with their hands on a variety of diverse projects.
 The program takes place at the WinterRidge Educational Building.
-The cost is $25 per four-week session.
+The cost is $35 for a five-week session.

 We recently completed our second year of Camp Kaniksu, our nature-connection based summer camp.
 During Camp Kaniksu, we spend our days outside, running, playing and learning about the bounty of the world around us.
 To learn more about the camp and to hear about the experiences our campers have, click here.